sozialhelden/mcc-mnc-list/README.md

 // get all the Operational mobile networks let filters = { statusCode: 'Operational' }

+// get all the Operational mobile networks in Europe let filters = { statusCode: 'Operational', region: 'Europe' }

 // get all the records from Hungary let filters = { mcc: '216' }

 // get a specific network item ( specified with two keys ) let filters = { mcc: '216', mnc: '30' }

-// get a specific network item ( specified with a joined key ) let filters = { mccmnc: '21630' }
+// get a specific network item ( specified with a plmn code ) let filters = { plmn: '21630' }

 // get all the Operational mobile networks from Hungary let filters = { statusCode: 'Operational', mcc: '216' }